Azure-Samples/communication-services-dotnet-quickstarts/LobbyCallSupportSample/LobbyCallSupportSample/readme.md

 # Call Automation - Lobby Call Support Sample

 This sample demonstrates how to utilize the Call Automation SDK to implement a Lobby Callscenario.
-In this setup, users initially join a lobby call (Call - I)  and remain on hold until an user in the target call (Call - II)  confirms their participation.
+Users initially join a lobby call (Call - I)  and remain on hold until an user in the target call (Call - II)  confirms their participation.
 Once approved, the bot automatically moves the lobby user to the target call.

 # Design